MiteshShah/miteshshah.github.io/_posts/2015-06-17-how-to-findout-your-system-information.markdown

 layout: post
 title: "How to Findout Your System Information"
 author:
 modified:
 comments: true
 categories:
-excerpt: "Learn to find out system information, such as Operating System, Serial Number, Processor, RAM and MAC Address"
+excerpt: "This article will teach you how to find out system information, such as Operating System, Serial Number, Processor, RAM and MAC Address"
 tags: [Howto, System Information, Linux, Mac, Windows]
 image:
   feature: